 Green home initiatives and green-living are all about reducing energy, using less, and saving more.
 This is often a bit of a headache when it pertains to heating and cooling your home.
 During the cold months, we work hard to keep our homes warm.
 Conversely, in the summer, we’re fighting to keep our homes cool.

 Curtains are a classic way to keep your temperature more stable throughout your home.
-And with the advancement of materials, curtains can actually help insulate your home further.
+Also, with heavy-duty materials, newer curtains help insulate your home even further.
 During the winter, when drawn, they can keep the heat in.
 When summer comes, closing them blocks out powerful heat from the sun, reducing the need for air conditioning.

 Seal Those Drafts